MarkHopper24/barcodrod.io/README.md

 winget install --name barcodrod.io
 ```

+For now, barcodrod.io requires an internet connection on installation  for license acquisition through the Microsoft Store (this includes the build hosted in this repository).
+After first installation, it can be used fully offline.
+It is a planned roadmap item to implement an fully offline installation method.

-Method 4: Building the solution on your own in Visual Studio using the provided source code.
+Method 4: Building the solution on your own in Visual Studio using the provided source code (this method does not require a network connection).

 ## Usage
 Includes support for the following barcode formats: